-Through three games in 2014, OG Daniel Munyer has made the most consecutive starts on the team with 27, followed by WR Nelson Spruce (24), OT Stephane Nembot (19), DT Josh Tupou (18) and CB Greg Henderson (17).
-OG Kaiwi Crabb and ILB Addison Gillam have both started 15 in a row (after that duo, next on the list are CB Ken Crawley and QB Sefo Liufau with 10).
+Through one game in 2014, OG Daniel Munyer has made the most consecutive starts on the team with 25, followed by WR Nelson Spruce (22), OT Stephane Nembot (17), DT Josh Tupou (16) and CB Greg Henderson (15).
+OG Kaiwi Crabb, ILB Addison Gillam and TB Christian Powell have all started 13 in a row (after that trio, next on the list are CB Ken Crawley and QB Sefo Liufau with eight).

-SIX HAVE MADE FIRST CAREER STARTS IN 2014
+SIX MADE FIRST CAREER STARTS IN 2014

-In the season opener against Colorado State, six Buffaloes made their first career starts: WR Shay Fields, OT Jeromy Irwin, C Alex Kelley, DE Derek McCartney, OLB Kenneth Olugbode and DE Christian Shaver.
+In the season opener against Colorado State, six Buffaloes made their first career starts: WR Shay Fields, OT Jeromy Irwin, C Alex Kelley, DE Derek McCartney and DE Christian Shaver.
 Shaver was just the sixth player on defense to start the season opener as a true freshman, and the first freshman ever to do so at defensive end.
 Fields was the fifth true freshman to start a season opener on offense, the second wide receiver (joining Gerald Thomas in 2012).
 It was the third time that two true freshmen started in a season opener (also occurred in 1980 and 2012).
 The duo became the 11th and 12th true CU freshmen to start from scrimmage in the opener; here are those previously who were thrown into the fray from play one: TB Billy Waddy, 1973 (at Louisiana State); CB Victor Scott and OLB Scott Hardison, 1980 (at UCLA); HB Eric Bieniemy, 1987 (vs. Oregon); OG Clint Moore, 1991 (vs. Wyoming); ILB Jordon Dizon, 2004 (vs. Colorado State); CB Greg Henderson, 2011 (vs. Hawai'i); CB Kenneth Crawley and WR Gerald Thomas, 2012 (vs. Colorado State); and ILB Addison Gillam, 2013 (vs. Colorado State); add a 13th for the first play of the game/season on special teams (kickoff coverage team): PK Kevin Eberhart (2003, kicked off vs. Colorado State in Denver).